palak1124/Madhav-Store-Analysis/README.md

 **Learnings**
 created interactive dashboard to track and analyze online sales data.

 Used complex parameters to drill down in worksheet and customization using filters and slicers.

 Created  connections, join new tables, calculations to manipulate data and enable user driven parameters for visualizations.

-Used to different types of customized visualization ( bar chart, scatter chart, line chart, area chart, map, slicers etc.
+Used to different types of customized visualization ( bar chart, scatter chart, line chart, area chart, map, slicers etc).